Retief Goosen: PGA Tour

-2005–2006

 In 2005 Goosen was in pursuit of his third U.S. Open and his second in a row, leading by three strokes after three rounds of golf at the Pinehurst No. 2 course.
 However, he disappeared in the final round with a score of 81 and he ended up finishing in 11th place.
 In an interview after his round Goosen said "I messed up badly.
 I obviously threw this one away."

-Even though Goosen finished T11 in the U.S. Open in 2005, it was his worst finish in a major in 2005, he won The International by one point over Brandt Jobe for his 6th career win.
+Even though Goosen finished T-11 in the U.S. Open in 2005, it was his worst finish in a major in 2005, he won The International by one point over Brandt Jobe for his 6th career win.
 His 2005 season included 8 top 10s, and over $3.4 million in earnings.
 Goosen played in his 3rd Presidents Cup in 2005, at an event where he defeated Tiger Woods in Sunday's singles matches and finished with 4 points.
 The final score was 18½–15½ for the United States.

 Goosen has been a consistent player: he has won internationally every year since 1995, and also won a PGA Tour event every year from 2001 to 2005.
 Additionally, he has spent a long period of time in the top 5 of the Official World Golf Ranking, and in 2006 reached a career-best third place after a runner-up finish at The Players Championship to Stephen Ames and 5 other top 10s on the season.
 He also won on the European Tour at the South African Airways Open and at the Volkswagen Masters-China on the Asian Tour.
 He also won his match during the challenge season at the People vs. The Pros event.
 But from early 2007 to late 2008 he had had a dip in performance.